 Congee is great for kids as it is easy to digest.
 It is a great meal when you are under the weather and need comfort food to feel better, sooth your tummy.
 It is a traditional Chinese breakfast, and I have always been a fan of breakfast for lunch.

 - 1 cup short grain rice (I used Jasmine rice)

 - 5 cups chicken stock or water with 2 tablespoons chicken bullion powder

 - 1 and ½ tablespoons white miso paste

 - 1 tablespoon soya sauce

-- Clean the rice several times and then, drop it in a saucepan along with the stock.
+- Clean the rice several times to remove excess starch and then, drop it in a saucepan along with the stock or water along with the bullion powder.
 If the stock does not have salt, you might have to add some according to your taste.
 Turn on the heat and bring it to a boil.
-Then, turn down the heat to low and allow it to simmer for at least an hour, stirring in between, until the rice almost cooked through and turns into a porridge.
+Then, turn down the heat to low and allow it to simmer for at least an hour, stirring in between, until the rice almost cooked through and turns creamy.

-- Sprinkle chopped green onion on top, drizzle the remaining sauce and serve warm along with half boiled eggs.
+- Sprinkle chopped green onion on top and serve warm along with half boiled eggs.